Edwinccn/Azure-SOC-Lab/README.md

 ## Security Metrics

 Right after the attack and the VMs were exposed to the public, I documented the following security metrics to see the extent of logs gathered.
-Some of them were generated from my own Attack VM
+Some of them were generated from my own Attack VM.
+A large portion of the attacks came from the Asia and North America region, although other regions were also involved such as Europe or Latin America.
+It is also interesting to see that there were more Windows security events than Linux, which is indicative that Windows is a more targeted platform!

 ![image](https://github.com/Edwinccn/Azure-SOC-Lab/assets/162117956/3664eb64-e5f1-44b1-b77c-62bd5ee97cbb)